DeepCloth: Neural Garment Representation for Shape and Style Editing: Overview

 \section{Overview}

+Our goal is to establish a unified framework for garment representation, reconstruction, animation and editing, as shown in Fig.~\ref{fig:framework}.
+We first introduce the idea behind designing the whole framework.
+For a unified garment modeling model, traditional methods often rely on a fixed garment mesh template, which can hardly be applied to a general garment style and shape representation.
+To allow for a flexible and neural editable garment modeling framework, we propose our UV-mask garment representation.
+Together with our proposed CNN-based \ParamNet, a unified and compact garment style space is established.
+Furthermore, to perform garment shape inference, animation and shape editing supporting various styles of garments, we propose different CNN- and PointNet-based networks, which establish mappings between different data domains, e.g., T-posed and animated garment shapes, or 3D mesh space and 2D garment UV space.

-Our goal is to perform smooth and reasonable garment style transition between different garment shapes and topologies, e.g., from long-sleeve open-fronting shirts to short-sleeve T-shirts, and represent them in a same framework.
-Therefore, we first propose a topology-specific UV-position map with mask representation, in which the mask denotes the topology and covering areas of the garments, while the rendered value on the UV map denotes the geometry details (see Sect.~\ref{subsec:garment_repre}).
-Such a representation transfers the garment shape style and topology into a 2D UV-map, naturally suitable for continuously transition between different garment shapes.
+Methodically, we first propose a UV-position map with continuous mask representation, in which the mask denote the topology and covering areas of the garments, while the rendered texels on the UV map denotes the geometry details (see Sect.~\ref{subsec:garment_repre}).
+Such a representation transfers the garment shape style and topology into a 2D UV-map, which is naturally suitable for the continuous transition between different garment shapes.
 Then, we perform UV map encoding by introducing \ParamNet, which maps both the UV map and its mask information into a feature space by using a CNN-based encoder-decoder structure (see Sect.~\ref{subsec:garment_param}).
-By changing and interpolating the features in the feature space, garment shape transition and editing can be performed, and can be applied to the following garment animation and shape inference module (see Sect.~\ref{subsec:garment_anim} and Sect.~\ref{subsec:garment_infer}).
-With the learned garment space, the animation module can generate dynamic 4D clothed human sequences (Sect.~\ref{subsec:garment_anim}), and the shape inference module can reconstruct garment shape from given 3D scans, which transforms the mesh or point cloud representation to our neural garment representation, and allows further garment animation or shape editing (Sect.~\ref{subsec:garment_infer}).
+By changing and interpolating the features in the feature space, garment shape transition and editing can be performed and can be applied to the following garment shape inference and animation module (see Sect.~\ref{subsec:garment_infer} and Sect.~\ref{subsec:garment_anim}).
+Specifically, given 3D garment scans, the garment inference module can reconstruct the garment shape by transforming the point clouds to our neural garment representation (Sect.~\ref{subsec:garment_infer}).
+With the garment shapes mapped onto the garment feature space, garment animation or shape editing can be applied to the reconstructed garments.
+(Sect.~\ref{subsec:garment_anim},~\ref{subsec:garment_edit}).
+Note that our garment animation module is able to learn specific garment dynamic information according to different garment topologies, which leads to more plausible 4D garment animation results, even under drastic garment editing operations.